 The Inferior Vena Cava (IVC) Filter Lawsuit attorneys of Nadrich & Cohen Accident Injury Lawyers have been reporting about IVC failures and perforation issues since 2010.
 Complications involving inferior vena cava filter devices having been widely reported.
 A 2015 study, highlights the Cook Celect IVC Filter’s high arterial wall and organ perforation rate.

-The study was conducted by researchers from the University of Colorado and Northwestern University and compares two filters: the Cook Celect and the Option by Rex Medical.
+The study was conducted by researchers from the University of Colorado and Northwestern University.
 The study, which lasted 33 months, recorded various data including strut perforation.

 The Cook Celect IVC filter is designed to linger and trap blood clots through the use of metal struts.
 There are also struts that hold the filter in place, and these struts have been known to perforate arterial walls and nearby organs.

-The study showed that the incidence of strut perforation was far higher for the Celect filter than for the Option device.
-The rate was 0 percent for the Option filter.
-The Celect filter, however, had a rate of 43 percent – a huge difference.
+The study showed that the incidence of strut perforation was far higher for the Cook Celect filter with a high incidence of perforation at 43 percent.
 These findings were published in the Journal of Vascular and Interventional Radiology in June 2015.

 How IVC Filters Are Used